-In normal video-rate imaging, Prime's clearing mode should be set to "Clear Pre-Sequence".
-In "Clear Pre-Sequence", one sensor clear occurs prior to acquiring an image sequence, but no extra clearing is done between frames.
+In normal video-rate imaging, Prime's clearing mode should be set to "Clear Never."
+The Prime 95B is continuously clearing the sensor while there are no images being acquired.
 This eliminates unnecessary sensor clearing and maximizes frame rates.

-If a CMOS sensor has an electronic global clearing function, "Clear Pre Sequence" also ensures there is no sensor clearing while readout is taking place, otherwise a portion of the image would be removed before it could be digitized.
+If a CMOS sensor has an electronic global clearing function, "Clear Never" also ensures there is no sensor clearing while readout is taking place, otherwise a portion of the image would be removed before it could be digitized.

-The following waveforms show how the overlap behavior of "Clear Pre-Sequence" functions for the Prime camera.
+The following waveforms show how the overlap behavior of "Clear Never" functions for the Prime camera.